1990–91 in English football: Diary of the season

 29 September 1990 – Liverpool's 1–0 win over Sunderland at Roker Park gives them a 100% record after seven games, and they extend their lead to six points after Arsenal are held to a 2–2 draw at Leeds.
 Tottenham and Crystal Palace are level on points with George Graham's men.
 Manchester United's title hopes are dented when a Stuart Pearce goal gives Nottingham Forest a 1–0 win at Old Trafford.
 Luton climb to sixth place with a 3–1 win over Norwich at Carrow Road.
 Sheffield United and Derby occupy the bottom places, both winless after seven games.
 Oldham remain top of the Second Division despite being held to a goalless draw at West Bromwich Albion.

 30 September 1990 – Liverpool, with a 100% record after seven games, are First Division leaders by six points at the end of September.
 The bottom two places are occupied by Sheffield United and Derby County, who have both yet to win a league game this season.
 In the Second Division, Oldham Athletic lead the way with 20 points from their opening eight games.
 The other two automatic promotion places are occupied by Sheffield Wednesday and Notts County, and the playoff zone is occupied by West Ham United, Bristol City (in contention for a second successive promotion), Swindon Town and Brighton.

 1 October 1990 – Notts County go second in the Second Division with a 1–0 win at Port Vale, boosting their hopes of a second successive promotion.

 4 October 1990 – Peter Taylor, former managerial partner of Brian Clough, dies suddenly of pulmonary fibrosis whilst on holiday in Costa De Los Pinos, Majorca, at the age of 62.

 6 October 1990 – In the biggest Second Division win of the season, West Ham United beat Hull City 7–1 at Upton Park.Wolves boost their hopes of a third promotion in four seasons by beating Bristol City 4–0 at home, with Steve Bull scoring a hat-trick.
 In the First Division, Southampton and Chelsea draw 3–3 in a thrilling match at The Dell.
-Liverpool make it eight wins in a row by beating Derby 2–0 at Anfield, while Arsenal keep the gap between themselves and the leaders at six points by beating Norwich 2–0 at Highbury.
+Liverpool make it eight consecutive wins by beating Derby 2–0 at Anfield, while Arsenal keep the gap between themselves and the leaders at six points by beating Norwich 2–0 at Highbury.

 7 October 1990 – The pressure mounts on Everton manager Colin Harvey after a 3–1 defeat at Nottingham Forest leaves his side third from bottom in the First Division after just one win and five points from their opening eight games.

 12 October 1990 – West Ham United strengthen their promotion bid with a £600,000 move for Luton Town defender Tim Breacker.